desouradeep/Expense-Manager/README.rst

 EXPENSE MANAGER
 ===============

-Expense-Manager is a free software that is meant to track your expenses and present them in a statistical way, using graphs and tables.
+Expense-Manager is a free software, written in python, which is meant to track expenses and present them in a statistical way, using graphs and tables.
+It has a multiuser interface.

 DEPENDENCIES: